About us

 Contributors

+Our contributors range from philosophers to theologians, journalists to writers.
+Find out more about them on the contributors page.
 We also encourage emerging talent.
-If you like what you read and are interested in writing for us, please get in touch via our Contact us page.
+If you like what you read and are interested in writing for us, please get in touch via our Contact Us page.

 Seen & Unseen is edited and published by a team that is part of the Centre for Cultural Witness.
 Its aim is to make Christian faith better understood in public, displaying the creative, imaginative, culture-shaping power of the Christian gospel.

 Graham Tomlin is the Centre’s Director.
-He was Bishop of Kensington from 2015-2022 and was deeply involved in the church’s response to the Grenfell Tower fire.
-He is a regular contributor to national media, such as The Times and BBC radio, and has written many books and articles, both academic and more popular.
+Formerly Bishop of Kensington, He is a regular contributor to national media and has written many books and articles, both academic and more popular.
 He taught theology within Oxford University for many years before helping found St Mellitus College.
+Find out more about Graham and his writing.

 Nick Jones is the Centre’s Senior Editor.
 As a journalist, analyst and communicator, Nick has mastered digital media to find insights, tell stories and improve reputation across the public and private sectors.
-He has worked for 10 Downing Street, HS2, Visa, and publishers ranging from national newspapers to specialist research firms.
+Find out more about Nick and his writing.

-Belle Tindall is the Centre’s Reporter.
-In the final stages of her Doctorate in Biblical studies, Belle has researched, taught, and written on numerous topics for the University of Wales, Trinity St. David.
-She is a regular contributor for Premier Christianity’s Woman Alive publication and LICC.
-She was the Editorial Manager for the online platform ‘Girl Got Faith’ and contributed to its debut book.
+Belle Tindall is the Centre’s Staff Writer.
+Belle has researched, taught, and written on numerous topics for the University of Wales, Trinity St. David.
+She is a regular contributor for Premier Christianity’s Woman Alive publication and LICC and ‘Girl Got Faith’.
+Find out more about Belle and her writing.

 Paula Hynd is the Centre’s Executive Manager.
 Paula has a strong background in fundraising, organisation and management, having worked for Alpha International in recent years.
-Her previous roles have included an international placement in Mexico City helping to set up a local Alpha office and more recently working as part of the fund development team forming a strategy around donor communications.

-Sarah White is the Centre's administration assistant.
+Sarah White is the Centre's Administration Assistant.

 Natalie Garrett is the Centre's Marketing and Communications Coordinator.
 She is an Anglican minister based in Gloucestershire and a trained actor, who narrates the Seen & Unseen Aloud podcasts.